Renascentinc/retina-api/README.md

 5. Start app with `npm start`

+## Devops Considerations

+### Database Management
+- All databases running on aws RDS (prod db, dev db, etc.) will be created manually, i.e. through the aws console.
+- All tables in aws RDS will be created manually
+- All changes to table structure in aws RDS will be done manually.
+These changes need to somehow be reflected in the schemas in the git repository so that the local development environment will mimic the cloud environment
+- All changes to database sprocs will be made in code.
+These changes will be automatically made to the db when the application is deployed

+### App Deployment
+- The retina Elastic Beanstalk (EB) application will be created manually
+- All environments within the retina application will be created manually
+- All deployments of the application will happen through travis-ci (need to see about restricting deployments from the command line.)

 ## Contributing
 If you add npm packages, make sure you use the --save flag, eg. `npm install <package_name> --save`